 Many conditions can cause irregular ovulation including hyperprolactinemia.
 This condition is caused by a tumor (usually benign) located on the pituitary gland.
 Treatment with the drug Parlodel is often very effective.

 In most cases, ovulation is effectively established using fertility medications unless there is ovarian failure due to age or other causes.

 The lining of the uterus is known as the endometrium and it is capable of rapid cell growth and division.
-During the menstrual cycle, progesterone and estrogen stimulate the endometrium to thicken and become more vascular.
+During the menstrual cycle, Progesterone and estrogen stimulate the endometrium to thicken and become more vascular.
 This development is necessary to support the developing fetus.
-Poor endometrial development can often be treated with additional progesterone.
+Poor endometrial development can often be treated with additional Progesterone.

 Fifteen Years Experience In Preimplantation Genetic Diagnosis For Family Balancing And Chromosomal And Genetic Disorders.